-These guidelines provide suggestions for submitting project documentation to demonstrate that your project qualifies for rebates offered through the Energy Efficiency Program for Business new construction/major renovation program, and that the savings estimates and rebate applied for are actually realized.
+These guidelines provide suggestions for submitting project documentation to demonstrate that your project qualifies for rebates offered through the Energy Efficiency Program for Business new construction and major renovation program, and that the savings estimates and rebate applied for are actually realized.
 This section provides information to assist you in calculating and measuring energy savings associated with your project.

-17.1 Systems Approach
+20.1 Systems approach

-The catalog provides specifications and methods of calculations for certain prescriptive measures found in the program application; lighting power density savings must be at least 10% greater than the maximum-allowed baseline.
-The applicant must complete and submit a lighting compliance document (COMcheck) or Lighting Power Density worksheet, available at mienergyrebates.com.
+The catalog provides specifications and methods of calculations for certain prescriptive measures found in the program application.
+Lighting power density savings must be at least 10% greater than the maximum-allowed baseline.
+The applicant must complete and submit a lighting compliance document (COMcheck) or Lighting Power Density worksheet, available at dteenergy.com/business.